 We did not need to get to our chalet until the next day so having estimated it would get dark as we closed Dijon, I called ahead to book one of those cheapie motorway hotel.
 It was as black as when we swung off to find the hotel was actually over the other side of the service point, and acess was via a private locekd road and small bridge.
 It took a whilst phoning to get a young receptionist to drive to us along the dirt road and unlock the gate, so we could follow her back to the other side.

-The motorway service public area at the hotel was packed by French travellers heading north, and it had a superb small grill where we got a great local flavoured evening meal.
+Our hotel did not have a restaurant, and the public service food court was packed by French travellers heading north, but it had a superb small grill where we got a great local flavoured evening meal.
 Anyone know why the French can manage to make you feel served at a service station, with reasonable food and even offering a taster of your wine, when in Britain you feel lucky if motorway staff manage to throw the plate onto your tray without spilling the chips?

-Saturday we got away 9am after refuelling under more sunshine, to complete the 700 odd miles south to the alps and then up the mountains to the resort of La Rosiere.
+So that Saturday we got away under more sunshine, to complete the 700 odd miles south to the alps and then up the mountains to the resort of La Rosiere.
 We arrived just after midday.

 La Rosiere 1850 is one of those purpose built French ski resorts plonked high up in the Alps to get the most snow and therefore the longest possible ski season.
 But unlike many other concrete French jobbies in the region, this resort was surprisingly attractive.